asuh/front-end-windows/readme.md

 ## Composer

 PHP is still one of the most used programming languages on the web, thanks in part to the amount of sites still using WordPress.
-We need a way to manage PHP scripts and packages similarly to how we manage JS dependencies using NPM.
+We need a way to manage PHP scripts and packages similarly to how we manage JavaScript dependencies using npm.

 One of the most popular PHP dependency managers is called [Composer](https://getcomposer.org/).
-The difference between Composer and NPM, for example, Composer is usually installed as a global command, but dependencies are normally installed per project into that project's `vendor` directory.
+The difference between Composer and npm, for example, Composer is usually installed as a global command, but dependencies are normally installed per project into that project's `vendor` directory.
 So you must run and setup Composer on every new project if you want to use it.

 ### Install Composer